-We are now closed for the season Thank you for a safe and successful
+We are now closed for the season, thanks for another great year.

 Restrooms are available.